datopian/playbook/culture/README.md

 In short, we believe we all have "buddha-nature"[^buddha-nature] and it is there to be unlocked (not made!).[^mirror]

-[^buddha-nature]: Or, if you prefer, christ-nature etc etc
+[^buddha-nature]: Or, if you prefer, christ-nature, etc.

 [^mirror]: From Philip Kapleau's Three Pillars of Zen: